 Winter is Coming: A Cold-Weather Safety Checklist

-Here are some important winter safety tips to help keep you and your family safe
+Here are some important winter safety tips to help keep you and your family stay safe.

 - Check to make sure your home has a carbon monoxide detector on every level, especially near sleeping areas.
 Keep them at least 15 feet away from fuel-burning appliances.